alexgman/LiterateProgramming/Introduction.md

 to be proficient in two traits instead of just one.
 Writing fluent prose can be as hard as writing good code - and equally time consuming as well.
 Nevertheless, the benefits of having both working software and comprehensive documentation can sometimes outweigh the costs.
-Especially, when writing software whose inner workings need to be understood by others; such as libraries, tutorials, example programs, and so on.
-Additional benefit is that the documentation can be produced in various shapes and forms: as a PDF, blog post, presentation, website, or even as a complete book.
-In fact, there are quite popular recently published books that have been written as literate programs; for example the [Physically Based Rendering](http://www.pbrt.org/) book.
+Especially, when writing software whose inner workings need to be understood by others: libraries, tutorials, example programs, and so on.
+Additional benefit is that the documentation can be produced in various
+formats: as a PDF, blog post, presentation, website, or even as a complete book.
+In fact, there are quite popular recently published books that have been written as literate programs, for example the [Physically Based Rendering](http://www.pbrt.org/) book.

 In .NET languages the standard way of documenting code is to write XML comments.
 API documentation